John Robinson (aviator): Ethiopia

-In January 1935, Robinson announced his intentions to volunteer to defend Ethiopia in its ongoing conflict with Italy,.
+In January 1935, Robinson announced his intentions to volunteer to defend Ethiopia in its ongoing conflict with Italy.
 The announcement took place at a meeting of black business owners and community leaders sponsored by the Associated Negro Press (ANP) in Chicago.
 Dr. Melaku Bayen, a cousin of Ethiopian Emperor Haile Selassie, became aware of Robinson's announcement and qualifications, and met with Robinson directly.
-Bayen subsequently made a favorable recommendation for Robinson to Selassie.
-In April 1935, Selassie wired an official invitation to Robinson offering an officer's commission in Ethiopian.
+Bayen subsequently made a favorable recommendation for Robinson to Haile Selassie.
+In April 1935, Haile Selassie wired an official invitation to Robinson offering an officer's commission in Ethiopia.

 Robinson's decision to accept the commission was based on several factors.
 First, Robinson and his colleagues were political and military activists motivated to aid Ethiopia as it was threatened by an imperialistic Italy under Fascist dictator Benito Mussolini; and as Ethiopia was non-colonized, it represented the larger idea of a free and independent Africa that Robinson supported.
 Second, opportunities for black aviators in the United States were limited, particularly in the U.S. Army Air Corps, where all African-Americans were explicitly prohibited from service.
 Lynchings by white mobs also continued to be common both in Robinson's hometown in Florida as well as in Mississippi.
 Finally, having already earned recognition for his all-black military aviation unit in Illinois as a part of the National Guard, Robinson was interested in building and maintaining a similar unit in Ethiopia to promote black political consciousness.